FriendsOfSymfony/FOSHttpCache/doc/nginx-client.md

 * See the [Caching Proxy Clients](proxy-clients.md) chapter for more information on how to use the invalidation methods.
-* See the [Nginx Configuration](nginx-configuration.md) chapter for more on preparing your Varnish server for handling invalidation requests.
+* See the [Nginx Configuration](nginx-configuration.md) chapter for more on preparing your Nginx server for handling invalidation requests.